 Once the images are captured they will be interpreted by a PACT Certified Clinical Thermologist., who will process and grade the images digitally.
 After analyzing the images, they are graded using a PACT standardized reading protocol.

-- Able to use for women with dense breasts and implants
+Effective for women with dense breasts and implants

 Factors Affecting the Results of Breast Thermography